Working in the NPEU

 Personal Development Review

-The NPEU runs a compulsory Personal Development Review Programme for all staff, which involves an annual review of their job description and training needs and, for research staff, also considers involvement in grant applications, publications, conferences, teaching, management and Unit citizenship.
+The NPEU runs a compulsory Personal Development Review Programme for all staff, which involves an annual review of their job description and training needs and, for research staff, also considers involvement in grant applications, publications, conferences, teaching, management, outreach and citizenship.

 Training and career development opportunities